 Healthy eating and the menopause

-The general advice to eat a healthy, varied diet, based on starchy foods and plenty of fruit and vegetables, and low in saturated fat, sugar and salt, applies to women of all ages regardless of their life-stage.
-You can find more information on eating healthily here.
+The general advice to eat a healthy, varied diet, based on starchy foods and plenty of fruit and vegetables, and low in saturated fat, sugar and salt, applies to women of all ages regardless of their life stage.
+Learn more about eating healthily by reading our pages on healthy and sustainable diets.

 To help to maintain bone strength and density and prevent osteoporosis, you should look out for two nutrients that are associated with bone health: calcium and vitamin D.

-- products fortified with calcium, such as bread (most bread flour is fortified with calcium), breakfast cereals and dairy alternatives (e.g. soya drinks);
+- products fortified with calcium, such as bread (most bread flour is fortified with calcium), breakfast cereals and dairy alternatives (such as soya drinks)

 - and fish that is eaten with bones (such as sardines).